sofn-xyz/mailing/README.md

     ├── TextEmail.tsx
     └── Welcome.tsx
 ```

-This will also start the preview server on port 3883.

 3. Configure your email transport and `defaultFrom` in `emails/index.ts`.
 It defaults to nodemailer's SMTP transport, but you can read about others [here](https://nodemailer.com/transports/).